 by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 The challenges facing developers who work with Windows SharePoint Services 3.0 (WSS) and Microsoft Office SharePoint Server 2007 (MOSS) are as deep and wide as the SharePoint platform itself.
 If you’re new to this platform, the practices we explore in this article will lead you in the right direction.
-If you’re an experienced SharePoint developer, these tips should help reinforce your knowledge, encourage discussion, and ultimately lead to building great SharePoint applications.
+If you’re an experienced SharePoint developer, these tips should help reinforce your knowledge.
+It will encourage discussion and ultimately lead to building great SharePoint applications.
 In addition, we’ve provided a number of online references where you can learn more about the topics we discuss.

 1. Know When to Cross the Divide